 Also true to its name, Bastarda scripts can be characterized as bastardized treatments of Textura.

-While there are no singular “textbook” forms of any style of Blackletter, Bastarda is perhaps the most nebulous since its execution is far less prescribed than its predecessors Textura and Rotunda.
+While there are no singular “textbook” forms of any style of Blackletter, Bastarda is perhaps the most nebulous since its execution is far less prescribed than its predecessors, Textura and Rotunda.

-There are centuries of controversy-filled history behind Fraktur’s existence, but it finally fell out of popularity in the mid 1900s.
+There are centuries of controversy-filled history behind Fraktur’s existence, but it finally fell out of popularity in the mid-1900s.

 This was due largely in part to the rise of the Third Reich.

-Most Nazi propaganda was printed in Fraktur throughout World War II and the style eventually (and unfortunately) became synonymous with the Nazi Regime.
+Most Nazi propaganda was printed in Fraktur throughout World War II, and the style eventually (and unfortunately) became synonymous with the Nazi Regime.

 What Makes Fraktur Different?

-It’s heyday was far longer than its predecessors and it existed during a time in which it could be printed and widely distributed.
+Its heyday was far longer than its predecessors, and it existed during a time in which it could be printed and widely distributed.

-The word Fraktur is derived from the Latin word “fractus”, which means broken.
+The word Fraktur is derived from the Latin word “fractus,” which means broken.

-This word translates to English as “fracture”.
+This word translates to English as “fracture.”

-The meaning is actually quite accurate as the Fraktur letterforms are broken apart into fractured strokes laid out at many angles.
+The meaning is quite accurate as the Fraktur letterforms are broken apart into fractured strokes laid out at many angles.

 This could certainly be said about other styles of Blackletter, but the stroke formations of Fraktur – particularly its uppercase letters – are considerably more complex and broken apart.

-The angles and curves of Fraktur letterforms differ greatly from the Textura hand which is comprised of shorter, straighter strokes that fall at just several different angles.
+The angles and curves of Fraktur letterforms differ greatly from the Textura hand, which is comprised of shorter, straighter strokes that fall at just several different angles.

 Fraktur does contain rounded strokes, but Rotunda is perhaps the easiest style to distinguish it from since Rotunda letterforms are not “fractured” much at all.

-Bastarda is perhaps the most difficult style to differentiate from Fraktur since their letter structures share some similar qualities.
+Bastarda is perhaps the most difficult style to differentiate from Fraktur since their letter structures share similar qualities.

-Overall, Bastarda tends to be wider, simpler, and more gestural, so use these three visual features as clues when identifying differences.
+Bastarda tends to be wider, simpler, and more gestural, so use these three visual features as clues when identifying differences.

 Blackletter Calligraphy Tools

-However, when it comes to Blackletter, or any other style of flat-pen calligraphy, traditional pointed nibs and brush pens that are used to create Copperplate or Spencerian scripts aren’t the best-suited utensils for the job.
+However, when it comes to Blackletter or any other style of flat-pen calligraphy, traditional pointed nibs and brush pens that are used to create Copperplate or Spencerian scripts aren’t the best-suited utensils for the job.

 Instead, you’ll want to use a broader tip.